 As reported by Martin Menachery in Arabian Oil and Gas, Over 95% of projects in the process industry in the Middle East (and comparable percentages around the world) are retrofits or expansions of existing plants that seek to increase capacity, comply with regulations, or introduce new technology to improve performance.
 To do this, many businesses opt to utilize the services offered by ICE process management in order to bring their facilities up-to-date.
 With technology advancing at a rapid rate, managing all types of businesses and facilities is becoming easier for all and focus on the task at hand, these services provided by companies such as Road to Reliability make management just a thought in the back of your head, not a problem each morning.

 Moreover, often the building of a new plant is done on the brownfield site of an existing facility.
-For all these projects, capturing and modelling the existing context is critical to decision making and both conceptual and detailed engineering design.
-3-D Software reality modelling technology is increasingly being leveraged to support these critical workflows.
+For all these projects, capturing and modeling the existing context is critical to decision making and both conceptual and detailed engineering design.
+3-D Software reality modeling technology is increasingly being leveraged to support these critical workflows.
+Of course, other construction techniques, like concrete scanning for example, could also be used to ensure that the new project will not damage the existing structure.
+This is important to ensure that the new building doesn’t harm any of the electrical wiring or rebar that is already existing underneath the site.

 This context enabled the engineering team to quickly produce a 3D model to convey ideas and determine options.
 Point-cloud data from laser scans was then added to the model to enable accurate quantities to be calculated and precise measurements to be given to contractors for the priority work packages.